Gautam-sudo-bits/RAG-Llama-chatbot/README.md

 python ingest.py
 ```

-This step creates the FAISS vector index inside `vectorstore/`.
+This step creates the FAISS vector index inside `vectorstore/` and FAISS database file.

 ### Launch the Streamlit App